wenderzxavier/es6-compact/README.md

 # ES6 - Compact

 This is a collection of exercises and features of **ECMAScript6 (ES6)**.
-I used this compact to understand new features and improve my abilities with **Javascript** as well as ES6.
+I used this compact to understand some new features and improve my abilities with **Javascript** as well as ES6.
 Maybe can be helpful for you too.
 If you need help with solutions, contact me or search on [MDN Documentation](https://developer.mozilla.org/en-US/) or at the programmers' best friend [Stack Overflow](https://stackoverflow.com/).

 ## Getting Started